doganckaratas/miniplay/README.md

 # miniplay
-A miniature SHOUTcast (icy) protocol media player (with simple cli interface)
+A miniature streaming media player (with simple cli interface)